Claudir

-Claudir Marini Júnior (born 6 August 6 1992) is a Brazilian footballer who plays as a forward.
+Claudir Marini Junior (born 6 August 6, 1992) is a Brazilian footballer who plays as a forward for Gozo Football League First Division club Xagħra United.

 Career

 On 19 September 2020, Claudir returned to the Armenian Premier League, signing for Lori on a one-year contract, with the option of an additional year.

 On 17 June 2021, Claudir signed for Sevan.